Coast Guard, DHS.

 A. Regulatory Planning and Review

 This regulatory action determination is based on the size, location, and duration of the proposed safety zone.
-Vessel traffic will not be allowed to enter or transit portions of Oregon Inlet during active demolition work from February 1, 2019 through February 29, 2020.
-The specific enforcement times for active demolition work will be broadcast at least 48 hours in advance and vessels will be able to transit Oregon Inlet at all other times.
+Vessel traffic will not be allowed to enter or transit a portion of Oregon Inlet during specific two hour periods on 33 separate days from January 29 through March 24, 2018, with alternate dates of March 25 through May 6, 2018.
+The specific 2 hour period for each work day will be broadcast at least 48 hours in advance and vessels will be able to transit Oregon Inlet at all other times.
 The Coast Guard will issue a Local Notice to Mariners and transmit a Broadcast Notice to Mariners via VHF-FM marine channel 16 regarding the safety zone.
-There will be alternative navigation options for vessel traffic when a moving safety zone covers all or part of the navigation channel.
-Vessel traffic in this portion of Oregon Inlet will fluctuate between high, medium, and low depending on the time of the year.
-This rule does not allow vessels to request permission to enter the moving safety zone covering the active demolition areas within Oregon Inlet during the designated times.
+This portion of Oregon Inlet has been determined to be a medium to low traffic area at this time of the year.
+This rule does not allow vessels to request permission to enter the safety zone covering the Oregon Inlet navigation channel during the designated times.

 B. Impact on Small Entities